Common Health and Sickness Issues With Guinea Pigs

 Guinea pigs make wonderful pets.
 Those of you who have cavies at home or have kept them in the past know how much joy they bring to your household.
 However, maintaining their health can be a very stressful job.
 Guinea pigs are prone to a few common sicknesses and diseases.

 - Infections due to lice, mites, or fungus

-In this Hub, you will be reading about the most common issues guinea pigs tend to suffer from, and how you, the pet owner, will be able to treat these problems.
+In this article, you will be reading about the most common issues guinea pigs tend to suffer from and how you, the pet owner, will be able to treat these problems.

-Respiratory Tract Infections or URI's, are a deadly bacterial infection that can lead to your guinea pig's death if it goes untreated.
-Most pet stores are constantly battling with guinea pigs that were sent to their store with URI's.
+Respiratory tract infections or URIs are a deadly bacterial infection that can lead to your guinea pig's death if left untreated.
+Most pet stores are constantly battling with guinea pigs that were sent to their store with URIs.
 That is why in most cases it is best to adopt a guinea pig rather than to purchase one at a pet store.
-Signs your guinea pig is suffering from a URI:
+Signs your guinea pig is suffering from a URI include:

 - Delayed breathing or wheezing

 - Crusty eyes or eyes that are almost sealed shut

 - A rough-looking or puffed up coat